54skyxenon/AOC-2025/README.md

 I'm back for AoC 2025, this time in Perl!

+## Reflections

+I'm not a fan of how every type is context-dependent in Perl and I probably won't use it again personally/professionally.
+I will note that one strength Perl has is parsing text files well though.

+I struggled the most with:
+- Day 9 (Part 2)
+- Day 12

 ## Input
 All input is read from TXT files under the `inputs/` folder that you need to make prior to executing any code.